influx6/relay/readme.md

     //Strategy two:
     //for a more chat like experience use for websocket, apart
     //from rolling out your own registration and broadcast units,
-    //you can use the relay.SocketHub which takes each socket,registers
+    //you can use the relay.SocketHub which takes each socket,registers it
-    //and automatically receives messages and calls a supplied callback
+    //and automatically receives messages from it and other registed sockets
+    //and calls the supplied handler callback as below.
-    //and provides a distribution function that excludes a supplied socket
+    //SocketHub provides a distribute function can exclude one supplied socket
+    //from the message its sending to the others,to allow a reply approach

-    // create a central socket hub for the message and reply process sockhub := relay.NewSocketHub(func(hub *relay.SocketHub, msg *relay.WebsocketMessage){
+    //Has below lets create a central socket hub for the message and reply process of
+    //the incoming sockets
+    sockhub := relay.NewSocketHub(func(hub *relay.SocketHub, msg *relay.WebsocketMessage){
       //handle the message
       data,err := msg.Message()